-In 2015, New Jersey joined the expansion at Stockton University and expanded to host 60 girls in 2016!
+In 2015, New Jersey joined the expansion at Stockton University and expanded to host 60 girls from 2016-2019!
 Watch the 2015 Stockton Tech Trek Camp video and click the Photos link above to see archives from our 2016-2019 camps.

 Campers take part in activities like programming apps for tablets and smart phones, extracting their own DNA, formulating lip gloss in a chemistry lab, visiting the FAA Technical Center and much more!
 Tech Trek has been shown to significantly increase girls’ self-confidence and their interest in and excitement about the STEM fields, which is why AAUW New Jersey continues to host Tech Trek at Stockton University each year.